rikosintie/Discovery/README.md

 ### 4. Install Dependencies

-You can use `pip list` to list the dependencies.
+You can use `pip list` to list the packages currently installed.
 If you run it now you will see:

 ```bash
 $ pip list